How a Fortune 100 Tech Company Turned Its Executives into a Global LinkedIn Growth Engine

 • Polls and interactive posts.
 Lightweight interactions grew the follower base by roughly 11% year over year.

 • Behind‑the‑scenes imagery.
-Authentic photos (team selfies, workplace tours, throwback shots) earned two‑to‑three times the engagement of traditional link posts.
+Authentic photos (team selfies, workplace tours, throwback shots) earned 2x to 3x the engagement of traditional link posts.

 Partnership amplification

 Content co‑created with Deloitte, Intel, NVIDIA, Microsoft, WWF, Ferrari and others broadened reach into adjacent networks.
-Select Thought‑Leadership Ads targeted IT decision makers exploring AI and future‑of‑work solutions, supplementing the primarily organic program.
+Select LinkedIn Thought Leadership Ads targeted IT decision makers exploring AI and "future of work" solutions, supplementing the primarily organic program.

 5. Results